chinmaymudholkar/NUnitPlaywrightFramework/README.md

 ```

 ### Build the Project
-Open the solution in Visual Studio and build the project to restore the NuGet packages and compile the code.
+Open the solution in Visual Studio, build the project to restore the NuGet packages, and compile the code.

 ## Running Tests
 You can run the tests using the Test Explorer in Visual Studio or by using the .NET CLI: